princeton-sns/Scylla-PORT/README.md

     replace ninja-1.8.2/.clang-format? [y]es, [n]o, [A]ll, [N]one, [r]ename:

-  Run the following command to hard set the number of file descriptors (Important: ScyllaDB will not run if nfile is low):
+  Run the following command to hard set the number of file descriptors (Important: ScyllaDB will not run if nfile is low), may need to relaunch ssh session:

     xxx:/local/Scylla-PORT$ sudo ./inc_fd_num.sh